 CIBC, for example, has a ‘Welcome to Canada’ package with no monthly fees for the first year.

-For banking that is always free, check out local credit unions as well as primarily online banks such as Tangerine or Simplii Financial.
-These alternatives may require Canadian ID (driver’s license or ID card) to sign up.
+For banking that is always free, check out local credit unions as well as primarily online banks like Simplii Financial.
+These alternatives usually require Canadian ID (driver’s license or ID card) to sign up.

 The cities will have many branches of the so-called ‘big 5’ banks (CIBC, RBC, BMO, Scotiabank and TD) but smaller Canadian towns may only have one or two of these.
 If your final working holiday destination is not the city you arrived in, check what branches are available in your new town.